 Vacuuming down a mini split system is necessary before releasing the refrigerant.

-It also is the main way a unit is tested for leaks.
+It also is one way a unit can be tested for leaks.

 The process is not difficult and easy enough for a DIYer with the right tools.